1ramihamada/1ramihamada.github.io/projects/colonoscopy.md

 </figure>

 ## Control & Teleoperation
-I wrote a 4-DOF control code in python running on a jetson nano, allowing an operator to teleoperate the system using an Xbox controller.
-The input mapping was designed to provide smooth, continuous control over articulation and motion during navigation tasks.
+I implemented a 4-DOF control system in Python on a Jetson Nano, using a wired Xbox 360 controller for teleoperation.
+Controller inputs were mapped to the robot’s degrees of freedom to support smooth, continuous navigation control.

-This control interface was used during experimental trials to evaluate usability and responsiveness under realistic operating conditions.
+Motor commands were issued through the Dynamixel SDK, with ROS used as middleware to connect control, sensing, and visualization.
+For remote testing, the system was connected using Tailscale and validated through long-distance operation (including control from India) with minimal perceived delay (about 1–2 seconds).

 ## Sensing & Localization
-The system integrates **NDI Aurora magnetic tracking** to estimate the position of the colonoscope tip during navigation.
-I worked on integrating the tracking data into the software stack and making it available for visualization and analysis during experiments.
+I integrated NDI Aurora magnetic tracking to estimate the position and orientation of the colonoscope tip during navigation.
+Tracking data was acquired in real time and recorded during maneuvering, then used alongside the video feed to provide spatial context during experiments.

-This provided spatial context beyond what was available from the onboard camera alone, especially in regions where visual feedback was limited.

 ## Vision Integration
-Live video from the end-effector camera was incorporated into the operator interface to support navigation and situational awareness.
-In addition, a trained vision model was integrated into the software pipeline to perform **real-time tumor detection**, with results displayed alongside the live video feed.
+I streamed live video from the end-effector camera into the operator interface and integrated a pre-trained vision model for real-time tumor detection.
+Detection results were overlaid on the video stream so the operator could see flagged regions without switching views.

-This integration allowed sensing and perception outputs to be evaluated in the context of teleoperated navigation.

-## Remote Operation
-To support remote experimentation, the system was configured for **secure, low-latency teleoperation** using Tailscale.
-This enabled the platform to be controlled across networks without exposing open ports, while maintaining responsiveness suitable for real-time use.

-The setup was validated during long-distance operation to confirm stability and acceptable control latency.

 ## Impact
 This project contributed to the development of a research platform for studying teleoperated colonoscopy with integrated sensing and perception.
 My work supported experimental evaluation of control interfaces, localization methods, and real-time vision assistance in a medical robotics context.